Skip to content

 • Read time (get): might_match receives FilterTarget::Point with the full key.
 Filters that can’t answer point queries return true.

 • Read time (scan_prefix): might_match receives FilterTarget::Prefix with only the prefix.
 Filters that can’t answer prefix queries return true.
-For bloom filters with a PrefixExtractor, the in_domain check is performed inside might_match — if the prefix is not in domain, the filter returns true rather than risk a false negative.
+For bloom filters with a PrefixExtractor, the extractor is consulted inside might_match — if the scan prefix has no extractable prefix, the filter returns true rather than risk a false negative.

 This means the engine never needs to know which filters apply to which queries.
 It always evaluates all filters with AND logic and trusts each filter to return true when it cannot answer.